Lemmont/Safe-PDF-Redaction-Tool/README.md

 # Safe-PDF-Redaction-Tool

-'A safe PDF redaction tool' Thesis project in which I aim to create a tool which leaves no traces of the redacted text and keeps the other text intact .
+'A safe PDF redaction tool' Thesis project in which I aim to create a tool which leaves no traces of the redacted text and keeps the other text intact.

+Thesis project by Lennaert Feijtes as part of the 'afstudeerproject' course in the 2023/2024 Academic year.

 ## Important Links